AppShell

 Header offset configuration

-header prop has offset property which allows removing AppShell.Header offset from AppShell.Main component.
-It is useful when you want to collapse AppShell.Header based on the scroll position.
-For example, you can use use-headroom hook to collapse header when user scrolls down and expand it when user scrolls up (example).
+The header prop includes an offset property that allows you to control whether the AppShell.Main component is offset by the header's height.
+This is particularly useful when you want to collapse the AppShell.Header based on scroll position.
+For example, you can use the use-headroom hook to hide the header when the user scrolls down and show it when scrolling up (example).

 import { AppShell, rem } from '@mantine/core';